Where is the contract for the booth space?

-The exhibitor kit link will be found online in May 2017.
-You will be notified by the decorator when it is ready with your password and login instructions.
-Contact National Expo at firstname.lastname@example.org with questions.
+The exhibitor kit link will be found online in mid-May 2019.
+You will be notified by National Expo when it is ready with your password and login instructions.
+Contact National Expo at email@example.com with questions.

 How do I order exhibitor badges?

-Booth staff can be registered when registration opens in May 2017.
+Booth staff can be registered when registration opens in May 2019.
 Be sure to select “exhibitor” and the correct company.
 They will need to know the booth number to register.
 Exhibitor badges are limited to five (5) per 10×10 booth.
 Additional badges can be purchased for $5.00.
 Badges are not mailed and can be picked up at Exhibitor registration on the main concourse at the Charlotte Convention Center.

 What is Lead Retrieval and what can it do for me?

 Lead retrieval is an electronic scanning system that gives you profiles of customers who come to your booth and stores leads for future contact.
 It is recommended that you reserve your Lead Retrieval in advance.
-Forms will be available in May 2017 in the Exhibitor Kit section of the website.
+Forms will be available in mid-May 2019 in the Exhibitor Kit section of the website.

 Can we have food or beverages in our booth?

-Exhibitors planning to distribute food or beverage in their booth should make prior arrangements with Elizabeth Wehrheim in the Food Services Dept. at 704-339-6042.
+Exhibitors planning to distribute food or beverage in their booth should make prior arrangements with Ryan Gibson in the Food Services Dept. at 704-339-6133.

 Are balloons allowed in the exhibit hall?